tpb1908/CWDoc/doc.md

 The ```CodeDialog``` creates a dialog to display a ```HighlightJsView```, which is a ```WebView``` with the highlightjs library embedded.
 It also attempts to find the correct language for highlighting the code.

+This completes objective 9.ii.a.2

 #import "markdowntextview/src/main/java/com/tpb/mdtext/dialogs/ImageDialog.java"

 The ```ImageDialog``` is used to show an image across the entire screen, while maintaining its aspect ratio.

 It uses a ```FillingImageView``` which overrides the ```onMeasure``` method of ```ImageView``` to ensure that the image aspect ratio is maintained.

+This completes objective 9.ii.c.5

 #import "markdowntextview/src/main/java/com/tpb/mdtext/dialogs/FillingImageView.java"